ghfakegh1337/StealthStrike/README.md

 - TriggerBot (LAlt).

 ### What's new
+* 13 March 2025
+  * 🟡 Fixed a bug with zero coordinates in esp.

 * 12 March 2025
   * 🟡 Updated to the latest version of the game.
   * 🟡 Bug fix.